 Rosemarie T. Truglio, Ph.D. is the vice-president of research and education for Sesame Workshop.
 During her seven years with Sesame Street, she has helped to ensure that the creative process always embraces the major curriculum points in a safe, sensitive, responsible and age-appropriate manner.
 Dr. Truglio is a widely published expert on child development, whose articles appear in child and developmental psychology journals.
 In 2001, she co-edited G is for Growing: 30 Years of Research on Sesame Street & Children with Sholly Fisch.
-A former assistant professor of Communication and Education at Teachers College, Columbia University, Dr. Truglio also serves on the advisory board of the Children's Digital Media Center and the Council on Excellence in Children's Media at Annenberg School.
+A former assistant professor of Communication and Education at Teachers College, Columbia University., Dr. Truglio also serves on many advisory boards.

 Daniel Domenech is executive director of the American Association of School Administrators (AASA).
 A native of Cuba who moved to the U.S. at the age of nine, Domenech has more than 36 years of experience in public education.
 Prior to joining AASA, Domenech served as senior vice president of the Urban Advisory Resource for McGraw-Hill Education and served for six years as superintendent of the Fairfax County, Virginia.